file9.ai

 Military and Security

-• Military Deployments: 750 to the Democratic Republic of the Congo (2025)
+• Military deployments: 750 personnel in the Democratic Republic of the Congo (2025)

 Energy